 “When I started, we had two separate bookkeepers managing the two separate entities and it wasn’t really working.
-An old colleague of mine recommended Accounting For Good and suggested I speak with Kirsten to see what AFG could do for us.
+An old colleague of mine recommended True Accounting and suggested I speak with Kirsten to see what AFG could do for us.

 I know our finances were a bit of a mess when they first came onboard and it probably took six months to a year to get everything up to the standard where I wanted it to be.
 Since then, their insight into the not for profit world has been really valuable.